This annex covers:

 27) Where all other reasonable avenues have been exhausted, a local authority may wish to proceed to the county court in order to recover the debt owed.
 The county court has been chosen to enable all the parties involved to have an equal say regarding the debt that has accrued.

-28) Before making a claim, local authorities should read the HM Courts and Tribunal Services (HMCTS) leaflet EX302 How do I make a court claim? and comply with the Practice Direction – Pre-Action Conduct published by the Ministry of Justice The Court will require the local authority to prove the legal basis for their claim.
+28) Before making a claim, local authorities should read the HM Courts and Tribunal Services (HMCTS) leaflet EX302 Taking a claim to court when you’re in a dispute and comply with the Practice Direction – Pre-Action Conduct published by the Ministry of Justice .
+The Court will require the local authority to prove the legal basis for their claim.
 Therefore before applying to the court, local authorities should consult and engage their legal departments and collect the necessary evidence.

 29) Issue of claim and other processes, including enforcement, attract a court fee.
 The level of the fee will vary depending on the amount that is being sought and will vary depending on whether the claim is being issued online or by paper.
-Details setting out the level of fees can be found in the HMCTS leaflet EX50 Civil and Family Court Fees.
+Details setting out the level of fees can be found in the HMCTS leaflet EX50 Fees in the Civil and Family Courts – main fees.
 Whilst there is an upfront cost to a local authority to meet this fee, if an order or judgment is made in favour of the local authority, the Court may add the fee to the debt recoverable.
 Any other pre-issue fees the local authority wishes to recover should be included in the claim form.
 If a solicitor is acting for the local authority, fixed costs may be claimed.

 30) In order to make a claim, the local authority will need to fill out the relevant form.
 This can be done either on paper or online.
 Conditions apply for claims started online, including that the claim must be for a specified sum of money (under £100,000); that it cannot be against more than 2 people; and it cannot be against a known protected party or child, this includes a person who lacks capacity.
 Local authorities will also wish to note that fees are often reduced for online applications.
 Access to the Money Claim online service and registration for an account with the UK Government Gateway is required.
 The paper based claim form N1 and notes for guidance N1A and N1C can be downloaded from the HMCTS website.
 It is important that these guidance notes are read carefully.
 It is at this point that initial fees are required to be paid.
 If making a paper application this will need to be by cash or cheque and online, by credit or debit card.